The Skinny on Top Winter Lotions

 Dr. Sarnoff also warns not to forget your lips, since the elements are very unkind to the delicate membranes (the lips are comprised of mucosa, not skin); the lower lip is more vulnerable, as the sun beats down on it more.
 My own favorite: Ducray’s Kelyane Nourishing and Repairing Lip Balm.

 If your lips do become chapped and develop a layer of annoying, peeling skin, try Bliss Fabulips Sugar Lip Scrub it gently exfoliates flaking membrane and moisturizes at the same time.
-I also keep Bite’s Cherry Fruit Scrub handy; it’s great for on-the-go use, but be forewarned, it’s very cherry.
+I also keep Bite’s Whipped Cherry Lip Scrub handy; it’s great for on-the-go use, but be forewarned, it’s very cherry.

 As for your hands: Sarnoff advises to begin wearing cashmere-lined gloves by the end of October.
 Don’t wait until your hands are chapped and you have fissures; then you’ll have to deal with healing.
 (If you’re already at that point, Sarnoff recommends an over-the-counter triple antibiotic ointment for the painful damage.)
 When you wash dishes, always use cotton-lined gloves; a rubber glove without a lining will cause your hands to sweat, resulting in more irritation.
 And do not forget to put sunscreen on the tops of your hands when you’re out.